Join a Medicare 101 Educational Webinar

 Qualified Disabled and Working Individuals Program (QDWI)

 QDWI is for people who are under age 65, disabled, and no longer entitled to free Medicare Hospital Insurance Part A solely because they successfully returned to work.
-They can qualify for QDWI if they continue to have their disabling impairment, sign up for Part A, and have an individual income limit of $4,615 and a resource limit of $4,000.
+They can qualify for QDWI if they continue to have their disabling impairment, sign up for Part A, and have an individual income limit of $5,105 ($6,899 Joint Married) and an individual resource limit of $4,000 ($6,000 joint married).
 QDWI program will pay for Part A premium.
 Check with our licensed agents to see if these amounts have changed.

 How to apply for MSP?